-This long established practice offers excellence in diagnosis and treatment for a wide range of orthodontic presentations in a modern well equipped practice in South London.
-It is staffed by consultants and specialists orthodontist.
+This long established practice offers excellence in diagnosis and treatment for a wide range of orthodontic presentations, in a modern well-equipped practice in South West London.
+It is staffed by Consultants and Specialist Orthodontists.

 Problems with the growing dentition and poor facial appearance have been increasingly recognised over the last years.
-Many parents wish to give their children the best possible start into adulthood by improving both dental function and appearance by visiting an orthodontist.
+Many parents wish to give their children the best possible start into adulthood by improving both dental function, dental and facial appearance, by visiting an orthodontist.

 Please click on the orthodontic consultant below to read more about them.

-Orthodontic treatment improves dental and facial appearance making patients feel better about themselves.
-They enjoy their life more with improved self confidence.
+Orthodontic treatment improves both dental and facial appearance making patients feel better about themselves.
+They enjoy their life more with improved self-confidence.
 Children often perform better at school both academically and socially.
 Psychologists have measured all these changes for the better.

 Straight teeth are cleaned more easily and thus do not accumulate plaque as before.
 This leads to enhanced dental health.

 Some patients present with pain in their faces, called TMD, caused by an uneven bite and a displacement of their lower jaw on closing their mouth.
 This can be eliminated by treatment from an Orthodontist.

 Finally teeth that protrude are more likely to be damaged in playing sport and in other moments of unplanned contact.
 After eliminating the protrusion this risk is significantly reduced.